afraenkel/course-fairness-webpage/assignments/algorithmic-audit.md

 permalink: /assignments/algorithmic-audit/
 ---

-Write a paper that audits/analyzes an algorithmic decision making system.
-This system may be a real-world "live" system, a system/algorithm described in a publication, or a system that you build.
-This audit should go beyond an observational analysis and leverage one of the models discussed in the second half of the course (causal reasoning, threshold testing, feedback loop analysis, or insupervised representation analysis).
+Write a paper that audits/analyzes an algorithmic decision making system that you build (and may serve as a basis of comparison with a real world system).
+This audit should go beyond an observational analysis and leverage ~2 topics discussed in the second half of the course:

+* Inframarginality and threshold testing
+* Intersectionality analysis
+* Individual Fairness analysis
+* Preprocessing, In-processing, and Post-processing for fairness
+* Feedback Loop modeling, simulation, and analysis
+* Unsupervised representation analysis

+This paper will require a lot more code and quantitative analysis than the first.

-You are encouraged to continue with the subject-matter your began studying in paper 1.
+You are encouraged to continue with the subject-matter you began studying in paper 1.
+You will meet with course staff during week 8 to propose a plan for your paper.

-More details later (week 06).